-Camping is probably not the first thing that comes to mind when you think about how you will be spending your nights on the Big Island.
-Sleeping outdoors adds an element of adventure or romance to your vacation.
+Camping is probably not the first thing that comes to mind when you think about how you will be spending your nights during your trip to Hawaiʻi.
+Sleeping outdoors however, adds an element of adventure or romance to your vacation.
 It lets you be closer to nature and will show you an element of the Big Island few other visitors will experience.
 In our book this makes camping definitely worth considering if you consider yourself outdoorsy.

 Our camping guide is split into the following topics:

 All in all, camping on the Big Island is a unique and exciting experience.
 It doesn’t offer the comfort that you can find in a real bed, but if you are an outdoorsy type, you will find many rewards.
 There are many campgrounds to choose from in lots of different climates, and spending at least part of your vacation under the star-studded sky of Hawaii is something we love doing!

 Do you need a camping permit for campsites on the Big Island?